StrayDogSyn/Learner-Files/README.md

 1. Install dependencies: `npm install`
 2. Run build process: `npm run build`
 3. Deploy the `public` directory to your hosting provider

+## Contact and Feedback

+Feel free to explore the projects and provide feedback on any aspect of the work presented.

+---

+&copy; 2025 StrayDog Syndications LLC.
+All Rights Reserved.